gengliangyu2008/AirSim-Drone-Racing-VAE-Imitation/README.md

 2. imitation_learning package, includes train behavior cloning and navigation python files.
 3. racing_models package, all the tensorflow modes were included in this package.
 4. model_outputs folder, includes all the trained models and output logs accordingly.
-5. tello package, include Airsim to Tello API classes, and the Tello control UI and video codes.
+5. tello package, include API classes which convert airsim commands to tello commands, tello control UI and video codes.

 ## Software Environment